MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 > [!NOTE]
 > **The token sequence, which is built up by us and ChatGPT through conversation, is called the context**.
 Physically and computationally, this can't grow infinitely.
 The *context* is therefore limited to a **context window, a fixed-size token count beyond which ChatGPT will not be able to refer back to previous parts of the conversation.**

-Anytime you are switching the topic, you should start a new chat to avoid confusion or potential distraction by left-over irrelevant context.
+Any time you are switching the topic, you should start a new chat to avoid confusion or potential distraction by left-over irrelevant context.
 This could degrade the quality of the response, slow down the model's response time and even lead to the model costing more to run.

-It's essential to keep the *context window* limitation in mind when interacting with LLMs like those behind ChatGPT.
+It's essential to keep the *context window limitation* in mind when interacting with LLMs like those behind ChatGPT.
 Think of the *context window* as the working memory of the LLM, which can ever only hold so much information at once.

 Another dimension to consider is the model itself.
-In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we talked about the *pretraining* and the *posttraining* stages in the LLM development cycle.
+In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we talked about the *pretraining* and the *post-training* stages in the LLM development cycle.
 The LLM first is exposed to a vast amount of text data during **pretraining**.
 This is where the model learns the structure of language and the relationships between words.
 To an extent, we distill the dataset info and characteristics into the LLM's parameters, turning the LLM into a sort of *lossy compression* of the dataset.

 Once *pretraining* concludes, the LLM doesn't yet know anything about the specific task it is supposed to perform.
 At the current stage, the LLM would only ever be able to generate text as a *contiuation of the input*, similar to the text it was trained on.
 Note also that the data governs the time horizon of the LLM. *The LLM can't know about events that happened after the training data was collected.*